Convex Hulls of Random Order Types: Hemisets: relating affine and projective order types

 \section{Hemisets: relating affine and projective order types}

 Any affine set $A$ naturally defines a projective set $A \cup -A$, which we call its \Emph{projective completion}.
-Going in the other direction, consider a projective set $P$.
-Any affine set whose projective completion is $P$ must be the intersection of $P$ with some open hemisphere.
-Remark, however, that the converse is not always true: the set $P =\{(\pm1,0,0), (0,\pm1,0), (0,0,\pm1)\}$, the vertices of the cross polytope, intersects some open hemispheres in a single point.
-This reveals that {for an open hemisphere to cut out an affine set that completes to $P$, it} must be bounded by a great circle that avoids $P$.
-We therefore define a \Emph{hemiset} of $P$ as the intersection of $P$ with a \Emph{closed} hemisphere, and call a hemiset of $P$ an \Emph{affine hemiset} of $P$ if it is contained in an open hemisphere.
-Although we are primarily interested in affine hemisets, it will be instrumental to consider also hemisets that are not affine.
+Going in the other direction, we define a \Emph{hemiset} of a projective set $P$ as the intersection of $P$ with a \Emph{closed} hemisphere, and call a hemiset of $P$ an \Emph{affine hemiset} of $P$ if it is contained in an open hemisphere (or, equivalently for general position, a hemiset that contains no antipodal pair).
 With these definitions, we have: